LSanten/LSanten.github.io/_mms-md/THESIS-HOLISTIC-ENGINEERING.md

 - Phenomena of complex systems [[MMSPhenomenaOfComplexSystems]]
 - A critique of the violent tendencies of the scientific method and how it is linked to [academic imperialism](ACADEMIC-IMPERIALISM.md).
 - Social Darwinism: [It's not survival of the fittest but survival of the nurtured](DARWIN-NOT-SURVIVAL-OF-THE-FITTEST.md)
+- A concept called [Autopoiesis](AUTOPOIESIS-A.md): The ability to reproduce and maintain social system